 Theater and Drama Classes on Long Island for Kids

-Whether a natural ham, or a kid with a great imagination who feels a little shy, theater classes are a fun way for kids to build confidence.
-Experience in the performing arts improves verbal skills, a valuable skill when kids present oral reports in school.
-When it's time for college entrance and job interviews later on in life, kids with performing arts experience have an edge.
-While kids are having fun performing and building friendships, they find themselves drawing on the skills they developed in all kinds of ways.
+Whether your child is a natural ham or a kid with a great imagination who feels a little shy, a theater class on Long Island is a fun way for children to build confidence.
+Experience in the performing arts improves verbal skills, which are especially valuable when kids present oral reports in school.
+Those with theater backgrounds find themselves drawing on skills they developed in all kinds of ways.
+When it's time for college entrance and job interviews later in life, kids with performing arts experience can have an edge.

-Here on Long Island, we are lucky to have a number of theaters and programs that host acting classes for children.
+We are lucky to have many theaters and programs that host acting classes for children here on Long Island.
 Read on for our picks for budding thespians.

 For additional class suggestions, see our Classes and Activities Guide for Long Island Kids.